gpodder/mygpo/doc/api/reference/general.rst

 / privacy point of view and should be used by all clients. gpodder.net also seems to be blocked in China via plain http.

-All endpoints are offered at https://api.gpodder.net/3/.
+All endpoints are relative to https://api.gpodder.net/3/.

 * Request and Response Formats: JSON